RobinSchmidt/Bitwig-RobsProjects/Projects/2025-FirstTrack/ReadMe.txt

   purpose is not to be actually very audible but rather to disengage the volume boosting by the limiter.
 Or maybe automate the limiter.
 Or maybe put a multiband-compressor in front of it.

+- The pizzis could benefit from a bit more transient and/or high-frequency content.
+At least, when
+  in the first part and when listening via loudspeakers.
+Maybe try to edit the amp-envelope and/or filter envelope.
+Or maybe try layering them with some "clicky" sound.
+Maybe the 2nd "scene" in Surge itself could be used for this.
+Or perhaps they could be rhythmically supported by some HiHat.
+Or maybe try integrating a TransientShaper into Quadrifex and then create split-eq and use that.
+And/or maybe try a harmonic exciter.

 - Maybe at bar 99, remove the brass note - it's barely noticable and maybe just create mud

 - At bar 113 (until 177) - maybe use some sort of percussive sound like timpani or some other